mind medicine australia · Mind Medicine Australia

 • Facilitating Professor David Nutt’s incredibly successful Australian tour in November 2022, where he presented to public audiences, clinicians and decision makers.
 This tour included a presentation to over 130 people at the TGA in relation to the rescheduling of MDMA and psilocybin.

-• Launch of free online Global Webinar Series where World-leading experts provide illuminating presentations and conversations about the ground-breaking opportunity psychedelic-assisted therapies offer.
+• Launch of free online Global Webinar Series where World-leading experts provide illuminating presentations and conversations about the ground-breaking opportunity psychedelic-assisted therapies offer and other related topics.

 • Launch of Mind Medicine Australia Podcast series

-• 6000+ visits to our e-book about psychedelic-assisted psychotherapies
+• Over 11,000+ visits to our e-book about psychedelic-assisted psychotherapies

 • 200+ media appearances